bleaktwig/yuadrem-wiki/docs/kins/hume.md

 \newpage

 \subsubsection{Noves Gat}
-    Acclimated to the highest mountains and deepest ravines, cliff gats are the most common of the horned kin.
-    Builders of the immense gat city-states, it's very rare to see a cliff gat not actively pursuing their craft.

     \subparagraph{Ability Score Increase} Your time spent in civilization has given you a profound common sense and a general grasp on almost any subject.
     Your Intelligence score is increased by 1.